commonsharp/SurvivalProject-Server/README.md

 * When a new room is created, the lobby of other players is changed (with the new room).
 * We can change room names now.
+* Changing a character in a room broadcasts to the other players in the lobby.

 # 18/03/2017
 * We can enter games!
 A shitload of bugs, but we can get into games!
 XD